tahull/tahull.github.io/_posts/projects/pic/2017-04-12-spinning-pov-display.md

 ---
 layout: project
-categories: pov display rpm
+categories: PIC
+tags: rpm pov "spinning display"
-permalink: /projects/:title:output_ext
+permalink: /projects/pic/:title:output_ext
 project-category: PIC
 featured-img: /images/projects/pic/spinning-pov/cover.gif
 project-source: https://github.com/tah83/PIC-projects/tree/master/SpinningPOV.X
 ---

-## Introduction
 <img src="{{ page.featured-img }}" class="img-fluid mr-3" style="float:left; max-width:15rem;"/>
 These things are fun to put together and interesting how a single line of LEDs moving fast enough, can trick our eyes into seeing more.
 This is the effect of Persistence Of Vision.